cfpb/capital-framework-sandbox/README.md

 ## Getting help

-If you encounter issues with the Capital Framework components shown in the documentation site, please post an issue in the Capital Framework [issue tracker](https://github.com/cfpb/capital-framework/issues/).
+If you encounter issues with the Sandbox, please post an issue in this repo [issue tracker](https://github.com/jimmynotjim/capital-framework-sandbox/issues/).
+If you encounter issues with Capital Framework components themselves, please post an issue in the [Capital Framework issue tracker](https://github.com/cfpb/capital-framework/issues/).

 **Example**

-A live demo can be viewed [here](http://cfpb.github.io/capital-framework).
+A live demo can be viewed [here](http://jimmynotjim.github.io/capital-framework-sandbox).
-For local installation, the local live is at `http://localhost:4000/capital-framework/` (see installation instructions).
+For local installation, the local live is at `http://localhost:3000` (see installation instructions).

 ## Getting involved

-We welcome contributions to the Capital Framework or the documentation site itself.
+We welcome contributions to the Capital Framework and the sandbox itself.
 If interested, please read through our [contributing page](http://cfpb.github.io/capital-framework/contributing/) on the demo site.

 ----